rmtheis/android-ocr/README.md

 An experimental app for Android that performs optical character recognition (OCR) on images captured using the device camera.

-Runs the Tesseract OCR engine using [a fork of Tesseract Tools for Android](https://github.com/rmtheis/tess-two).
+Runs the Tesseract OCR engine using [tess-two](https://github.com/rmtheis/tess-two), a fork of Tesseract Tools for Android.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/FOSgiPjGwx4" frameborder="0" allowfullscreen></iframe>

 Most of the code making up the core structure of this project has been adapted from the ZXing Barcode Scanner.
 Along with Tesseract-OCR and Tesseract Tools for Android (tesseract-android-tools), several open source projects have been used in this project, including leptonica, google-api-translate-java, microsoft-translator-java-api, and jtar.

 ## Requires

 * A Windows Azure Marketplace Client ID and Client Secret (for translation) - [Documentation](http://msdn.microsoft.com/en-us/library/hh454950.aspx)
 * A Google Translate API key (for translation) - [Documentation](https://code.google.com/apis/console/?api=translate)

+## Training data for OCR

+A data file is required for every language you want to recognize.
+For English, this data file is included in the application assets and is automatically installed when the app is first run.

+For other languages (Spanish, French, Chinese, etc.), the app will try to download the training data from an old Google Code repository that is no longer available, and [the download fails](https://github.com/rmtheis/android-ocr/issues/55).
+So if you want to use training data for other languages, you'll need to package the appropriate [training data files](https://github.com/tesseract-ocr/tessdata) in the app or change the code to point to your own download location.

-## Installing the APK
+## Installation

-The APK is available for download to an Android device from Android Market [here](https://market.android.com/details?id=edu.sfsu.cs.orange.ocr).
+To build and run the app, clone this project, open it as an existing project in Android Studio, and click Run.

 ## License